Estimating Global Errors in Time Stepping: Global error estimation

 It follows that the solutions of the two ordinary differential equations satisfy $ \gamma e_{p}(\tx) =\tilde{e}_{p}(\tx)$.
 We can then verify \eqref{eq:global:error:two:methods} by inserting \eqref{eq:global:error}:

 for $n=1,2, \dots$. \end{proof}

+We will refer to $\varepsilon$ as the exact global error and to $\varepsilon_p$ as the order-$p$ global error estimate.
 A particular case is $\gamma=0$.
 Moreover, under the assumptions of Theorem \ref{prop:two:methods}, one can always compute a higher-order approximation by combining the two solutions. \begin{corollary} If $\gamma=0$ in Theorem \ref{prop:two:methods}, then we revert to the case of using two methods of different orders, $p$ and $p+1$, to estimate the global errors for the method of order $p$. \end{corollary} \begin{corollary} A method of order $p+1$ can be obtained with conditions of Theorem \ref{prop:two:methods} by

 \end{corollary}